BardoQi/Sight/README.md

 * param $local_field

-In sql clause: on local_table.field_local_name = foreign_table.field_foreign_name.
+In SQL clause: on local_table.field_local_name = foreign_table.field_foreign_name.
 And the $local_field just is 'field_local_name'.

 * param $foreign_alias

-In sql clause: on local_table.field_local_name = foreign_table.field_foreign_name.
+In SQL clause: on local_table.field_local_name = foreign_table.field_foreign_name.
 And the $foreign_alias is the 'foreign_table'.

 * param $foreign_field

-In sql clause: on local_table.field_local_name = foreign_table.field_foreign_name.
+In SQL clause: on local_table.field_local_name = foreign_table.field_foreign_name.
 And the $foreign_field is the 'field_foreign_name'.

 * param $relation_type

 The $relation_type is number of RelationEnum which contains values:

-    -- HAS_ONE:   There is 1 items in join array.
+    -- HAS_ONE:   There is 1 item in join array.
     -- HAS_MANY:   There are many items in join array.
-    -- HAS_MANY_MERGE: There are many items in join array and must to merge to a fields -- HAS_MANY_SPLIT: There are many items in join array and must to merge to a fields
+    -- HAS_MANY_MERGE: There are many items in join array and must to merge to a field.
+    -- HAS_MANY_SPLIT: There are many items in join array and must to merge to a field.

-For HAS_MANY_MERGE AND HAS_MANY_SPLIT you should give a function to merge the recordes.
+For HAS_MANY_MERGE AND HAS_MANY_SPLIT you should give a function to merge the records.

 ##### Presenter::onRelationbyObject(Relation $relation)

 The function is same as onRelation.
-But you should pass a object of Relation.
+But you should pass an object of Relation.

 see Class Relation.